Turbash/image_converter/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software for any purpose.

+## Contributing Guide

+Feel free to fork the project and play with the code.
+If you want to conribute to the project, please open an issue first.
+And then do a pull request, I will then verify ur request and if it is good i will accept it.